 The pre-course task is designed to get you up to speed on the terminology of English grammar and to help you to recognise the phonemic symbols which help your students to understand the complexities of English pronunciation.
 We will ask you to identify tenses, parts of speech (adverbs and adjectives, for example) and vocabulary meaning, as well as phonology.

 Should I get a CELTA/TESOL certificate, or go for a Master's degree?

 If you want to teach English, the certificate is your best option.
 And there are a lot more employment opportunities for teachers worldwide than there are academic posts.

 Can you arrange accommodation for me in Nottingham during the course?

 Yes, we can.
-We can organize homestay accommodation for the four weeks of your course.
+We can organise homestay accommodation or a private apartment for the four weeks of your course.

 If you are accepted onto the course, you will need to pay a £200 deposit to secure your place.
 We will then send over the pre-course task for you to complete.
 We will then need the remainder of the fees before the start date of your course.
 You can pay either by bank transfer or in cash.